cybersemics/em/README.md

 ## A thinking tool

 **em** gives you an open space to record your thoughts and organize ideas.
-The features of em mirror the features of your mind—from the interconnectedness of ideas, to multiple contexts, to automatic focusing.
+The features of em mirror the features of your mind—from limited focus, to multiple contexts, to the interconnectedness of ideas.

 Try it now: https://em-proto.web.app